 If you end up buying any of these above cameras (or any other gear) – you’ll want to have the right insurance coverage in place to protect that valuable gear.

-Front Row’s DigiGear insurance policy is a good option for insuring your filmmaking gear, including your film camera(s).
-You can get a quote online, purchase a policy online in 5 mins, or read more about the coverages available here: https://digigearinsure.frontrowinsurance.com/
+Front Row’s DigiGear insurance policy (Canada) is a good option for insuring your filmmaking gear, including your film camera(s).
+You can get a quote online, purchase a policy online in 5 mins.
+If you're in the US, get a quote here.

 Refer a Friend to Front Row Insurance